 This course provides a general introduction to philosophical questions concerning law.
 Among these questions are: Why does law exist?
 Can laws be broken morally?
 Why should anyone obey laws?
 What kinds of laws are there and how do they differ from rules and regulations?
 What makes punishing criminals right?
-These issues will be examined through a variety of writings from great historical figures like Plato, Aquinas, Locke, and Mill, and contemporaries like Hart and Dworkin.
-Prerequisite: PHIL-101.
-(ATTR: ARTS, CAP, JMN)
+These issues will be examined through a variety of writings from great historical figures such as Plato, Aquinas, Locke, and Mill, and contemporaries like Hart and Dworkin.
+Prerequisite: PHIL-101 or PHIL-103.
+(ATTR: ARTS, CAP, IMN)